Skip to content

 Rust Backend

-The bead data model, JSONL/config codecs, SQLite rebuild/query layer, mutation transactions, ID allocation, workspace merge, deterministic work-plan DAG, and common CLI output planning are implemented in sase-core and exposed through sase_core_rs.
-Python keeps the host logic that belongs in the application layer: locating the active bead stores, relativizing plan paths, resolving VCS context and xprompts for sase bead work, prompting the user, launching agents, rolling back failed launches, and incrementing telemetry counters.
+The bead data model, event reducer, JSONL/config codecs, compatibility-cache refresh, mutation transactions, ID allocation, deterministic work-plan DAG, and common CLI output planning are implemented in sase-core and exposed through sase_core_rs.
+Python keeps the host logic that belongs in the application layer: locating the active bead store, relativizing plan paths, resolving VCS context and xprompts for sase bead work, prompting the user, launching agents, rolling back failed launches, and incrementing telemetry counters.

 Common sase bead commands dispatch through an early CLI fast path before the full top-level parser is built.
 Help text and host-coupled commands still fall through to the normal Python parser/handlers where needed.